getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 sidebar_order: 1
 ---

-Sentry users with administrative permissions or higher can create one of two types of alerts: [Metric Alerts](#metric-alerts) or [Issue Alerts](#issue-alerts).
+Sentry users with admin permissions or higher can create one of two types of alerts: [Metric Alerts](#metric-alerts) or [Issue Alerts](#issue-alerts).
 You can use [Metric Alerts](#metric-alerts) for high-level monitoring of patterns, or fine-grained monitoring of individual events.
 An [Issue Alert](#issue-alerts) fires whenever any issue in the project matches specified criteria, such as a resolved issue re-appearing or an issue affecting many users.
-To confirm or set administrative permissions, see **Project Settings > Alerts > New Alert**.
+To confirm or set admin permissions, see **Project Settings > Alerts > New Alert**.

 ## Metric Alerts